Bukama/CodeSnippets/events.md

 ## Motivation for modernization

 There are a bunch of things which make me want to modernize.

-* _tWAS 9.0.0.x_ does not get any updates anymore, only _tWAS 9.0.5.x_ (which can be used with a _Liberty_ core) is supported, but our operations department does not offer that versions.
+Many developers won't be surprised that almost all things point to lightweight application servers to increase productivity.

 * The IBM JDK is not developed anymore, because IBM joined the circle of firms, which support _AdoptOpenJDK_.
   There is still support yet, but it will end in a few years, and as said no Java 9+ will be provided.
+* _tWAS 9.0.0.x_ does not get any updates anymore, only _tWAS 9.0.5.x_ (which can be used with a _Liberty_ core) is supported, but our operations department does not offer that versions.
 * The supported _JavaEE_ version of both servers, _tWAS 9.0.0.x_ and _BAW19_, are long outdated and libraries / APIs are not supported anymore.
   For example _Hibernate 4.2.21_ is the last supported _Hibernate_ version which only requires _JPA 2.0_ (_JavaEE 6_), but due bugs in the _BAW19_ only an even older version (_4.2.3_) works without issues.
   As a comparison: Currently the _Hibernate_ team has already released version _6.0.0.Alpha_.